 Begin by covering your work area with a drop cloth, as sanded varnish residue will fly all over the place.
 Remove any structures or objects that you wish to remain sand-free.
-Wear a dust mask, such as this carbon filtered protector from Amazon.
+Wear a dust mask, such as this carbon filtered protector below:

 Dust Mask for Sanding Cabinets

 Unscrew and remove all cabinet doors (as they are MUCH easier to sand down when detached from the units).
 Completing the sanding process works best when done outside, as it prevents a heavy amount of atmospheric dust.